latest nhpb_banner 1__compressed

 How to Save Money

-Vermillion, Jefferson Davis, and Acadia Parish assistance programs.
+Assistance programs Vermillion, Jefferson Davis, and Acadia Parish.

+There are charities and non-profits that give free grants.
 Many families in Jefferson Davis, Acadia and Vermillion lack medical care.
-There are many dental clinics near you as well as free insulin, prescription drugs, and free healthcare from clinics.
+There are many dental clinics as well as free insulin, prescription drugs, and free healthcare from clinics.
 Adults, children, and the elderly can apply.
 Or single moms can get help, there are free Christmas toys or meals, and other emergency help.

-The community action agency to call for help is ASSIST Agency, Inc. They are based in Crowley, Louisiana and can be reached at (337) 788-7550.
-However they offer services across the entire region.
+The community action agency to call for help is ASSIST Agency, Inc. They are based in Crowley, Louisiana and can be reached at 337-824-7800 or 337-788-7551.
+However they offer services to low-income families or families living in poverty across the entire region of Vermillion, Jefferson Davis and other parishes.

 • Food for Families - Distributes free food baskets and groceries to those in need.
-They are always looking for donations from food drives.
+There are fresh and canned items, baby formula, ensure for senior citizens and more.
 Food vouchers are offered as well to low-income families to help them remain healthy.

 • Outreach and Referral – The community action agency can provide information on availability of services offered by the state of Louisiana, federal government, and other non-profit agencies in the parishes of Acadia, Jefferson Davis, and Vermillion.
 Learn about free Legal Aid and Community Services, Welfare, SNAP (Food Stamps), Social Security, and more.
 Get referrals and help in applying for public aid.